carleton-spacehogs/bioinformatics-carleton/pages/protocols/week5.md

 One more thing.
 Your project datasets are very large-- you each have 10 million reads.
 So mapping will take longer than for the toy datasets.
 So we're going to add an extra flag (-p) to the mapping step to tell the computer to use more than one processor so the process goes faster.
 You'll each use 5 for this process.
 The mapping may still take about 5-10 minutes, so have patience!

-An example set of commands is shown below.
-Remember to replace the datasets here with your own project datasets!
+An example set of commands is shown below. **Remember to replace the dataset names here with your own project datasets!**

 ```
 bowtie2-build ERR599166_assembly_formatted.fa ERR599166_assembly_formatted.btindex